On the Balmer spectrum of the Morel-Voevodsky category: Oriented cohomology theories and isotropic equivalence

 The isotropy of varieties with respect to these theories may be determined from the invariant $I(X):=\op{Im}(\pi_*:BP_*(X)\row BP)$.
-Being an invariant (and finitely-generated) prime ideal of $BP$, the radical of it is either $I(n)$, for $0\leq n<\infty$, or the whole $BP$.
-In \cite{INCHKm} it was show that:
+Being an invariant (and finitely-generated, since $\Omega^*(X)$ as a $\laz$-module is generated in non-negative co-dimension by the result of Levine-Morel \cite{LM}) prime ideal of $BP$, the radical of it is either $I(n)$, for $0\leq n<\infty$, or the whole $BP$.
+In \cite{INCHKm} it was shown that:

 \begin{proposition} {\rm (\cite[Proposition 4.15]{INCHKm})} The following conditions are equivalent: \begin{itemize} \item[$(1)$] $X$ is $P(m)$-anisotropic; \item[$(2)$] $X$ is $K(m)$-anisotropic; \item[$(3)$] $\sqrt{I(X)}=I(n)$, for some $1\leq n\leq m$. \end{itemize} \end{proposition}